pennyw1ze/NotesMasterECS/AISSAB/Vitaletti/Recap.md

 **Nonces**
 There are 2 nonces:
-- The first is the one used to solve PoW(wtf there is no PoW here!);
+- The first is the one used to solve PoW (ETH once used PoW before updating to PoS);
 - The second one is used as sent_transaction_counter.
 It is used to keep order of transactions and to protect from reply attack;

 **Address**